aj-white/pandas-tips/README.md

 # pandas-tips
-## A Collection of pandas tips in jupyter notebooks
+## A Collection of pandas tips gathered from around the web and some books